sbg/sevenbridges-python/docs/installation.rst

 Get the Code
 ============

-sevenbridges-python is actively developed on `GitHub <https://github.com/sbg/sevenbridges-python>`_.
+sevenbridges-python is actively developed on GitHub, where the `code <https://github.com/sbg/sevenbridges-python>`_ is always available.

 The easiest way to obtain the source is to clone the public repository:
 ::